Ambersword/OTTO/README.md

 Introdction:

 Goal of the Competition
 The goal of this competition is to predict e-commerce clicks, cart additions, and orders.
-You'll build a multi-objective recommender system based on previous events in a user session.
+I build a multi-objective recommender system based on previous events in a user session.

-Your work will help improve the shopping experience for everyone involved.
+My work will help improve the shopping experience for everyone involved.
 Customers will receive more tailored recommendations while online retailers may increase their sales.

 In this model, I considered and compared different models such as XGboost, Recall system, Item collabration.
 Every session includes clicks, carts, orders, and time stampes.